The Dead Man Who Cries

 We may receive a commission for purchases made by using the affiliate/partner links in this post at no additional cost to you.
 Thank you for helping to support our podcast!

-Matthew has something—or someone—in his home.
+Matthew shares a terrifying paranormal story about something—or someone—in his home.
 Whatever it is, it messes with electronics, moves items around the house, and sometimes calls Matthew by name.
 The children who have seen it describe it as a man, who stands at their bedside, and cries at night.

 The thing is, Matthew thinks he knows who the crying man is.